14 Stanford University jobs in Palo Alto

 The major criterion for appointment in the **Clinician Educator Line** is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.

-Responsibilities are expected to include joining our current team of 17 neuromuscular neurologists in multidisciplinary and neuromuscular clinics, satellite clinics, electrophysiology laboratories and on the inpatient consult service.
-They will also participate in medical student, neurology residency and neuromuscular fellowship teaching, and work with the existing neuromuscular clinical research infrastructure to launch clinical trials and investigator-initiated studies and collaborate with colleagues in autonomic neurology, pediatric neurology, neurogenetics, neuroimmunology, cardiology, pulmonology and related fields.
+Responsibilities for this position will include joining our current team of 17 neuromuscular neurologists in multidisciplinary and neuromuscular clinics, satellite clinics, electrophysiology laboratories and on the inpatient consult service.
+New faculty will also participate in medical student, neurology residency and neuromuscular fellowship teaching, and work with the existing neuromuscular clinical research infrastructure to launch clinical trials and investigator-initiated studies and collaborate with colleagues in autonomic neurology, pediatric neurology, neurogenetics, neuroimmunology, cardiology, pulmonology and related fields.

 The successful applicant should have medical licensure in California with board certification in Neurology and board eligibility in Neuromuscular Medicine or Clinical Electrophysiology/EMG.

-We are particularly interested in candidates who have helped direct large multi-disciplinary clinics, especially those who have managed data organization from electronic medical record into database systems.
+We are particularly interested in candidates who have helped direct large multi-disciplinary clinics, especially those who have managed data organization from electronic medical records into database systems.
 Candidates with clinical and translational research experience as well as experience administering and managing novel immunomodulatory, cell-based and genetic treatments are desired.
+Candidates are encouraged to further specialize within the neuromuscular field and will be provided appropriate mentorship.

 _Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University's research, teaching and clinical missions._